aws-samples/aws-media-services-simple-live-workflow/2-MediaPackage/README.md

 In this section, we will create one AWS Elemental MediaPackage which by default will have two input URLs, each able to receive the adaptive bitrate streams from AWS Elemental MediaLive.

-1. From the MediaPackage channel listing page, click the **Create Channel** button at the top-right.
+1. From the MediaPackage channel listing page, click the **Create** button at the top-right.
 1. Provide a channel ID and short description.
 1. Leave the input type as **Apple HLS**.
 1. Under **CloudFront distribution details**, select **Create a CloudFront distribution for this channel**.
 It is highly recommended that a CDN is enabled for global distribution of your streaming video.